State Regulations in Iowa

 Most drivers will go through the process of buying and selling a vehicle several times throughout their lives.
 For example, people just starting out often purchase inexpensive used vehicles and upgrade as their financial situation improves.
 But whether you're buying a new set of wheels or trading in your current vehicle, you'll need to follow some important processes and complete a small pile of paperwork.

 When you buy a vehicle through a licensed dealership, the dealer will usually complete the registration and title paperwork for you and send it in.
 If you have traded in a previous vehicle, you can put those license plates on your new car or truck.
 If you have never owned a motor vehicle in Iowa, the dealer will probably give you a "Registration applied for" card to use until your metal plates arrive.

 When you buy a vehicle from a private individual, the seller should provide an Odometer Disclosure Statement (Form 411077), a Damage Disclosure Statement (Form 411108), and an estimate of fair market value.
 Be sure to get a Bill of Sale.
 The seller will transfer the title by signing over his title to you.

 After your purchase, you'll have 30 days to register your vehicle.
 You'll need to submit the above documentation when you do so.

 When you're buying a new vehicle, remember that Iowa's Lemon Law protects you in case the vehicle ends up having substantial unrepairable defects.
-The law entitles you to a refund or replacement if your vehicle develops a problem that can't be fixed within the first 24 months or 24,000 miles after your purchase.
+The law entitles you to a refund or replacement if your vehicle develops a problem that can't be fixed within the first 2 years or 24,000 miles after the delivery of the vehicle